Our Houston DWI Defense Lawyer Can Help You Today

 For commercial driver’s license (CDL) holders and drivers under the legal drinking age of 21, the law is stricter.
 Your CDL may get suspended if you are found to have operated ANY vehicle while intoxicated.
 An underage driver can face a DWI arrest if he or she has driven after consuming any amount of alcohol.
 This is our state’s “zero tolerance” law and will cause your license to be suspended for up to one year.

-What Are the Potential Consequences of a Driving While Intoxicated in Texas?
+What Are the Potential Consequences of a Driving While Intoxicated in Houston, Texas?

 A DWI conviction in Texas can carry numerous consequences.
 Factors such as a person’s level of intoxication at the time of arrest and prior DWI record can affect the level of punishment.
 The consequences include: